 Midhurst C of E Primary School is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.
 Our intention is that children will be safe secure and happy, and enjoy their time as pupils at this school.
-This means that we have a Safeguarding and Child Protection Policy 2023 & Safeguarding & Child Protection Handbook 2023 (WSCC) and robust procedures in place.
+This means that we have a Safeguarding and Child Protection Policy & Safeguarding Handbook (WSCC) and robust procedures in place.
 All adults who work or volunteer in school must ensure that they are aware of these procedures.
 Sometimes we may need to share information and work in partnership with other agencies when there are concerns about a child’s welfare.
 We will ensure that our concerns about our pupils are discussed with his/her parents/carers first unless we have reason to believe that such a move would be contrary to the child’s welfare.
 All adults working with children in our school are required to have a satisfactory Enhanced Disclosure & Barring Service (DBS) check -formally known as a Criminal Records Bureau check.

 The Prevent Duty